kevinyc-dri/kevinyc-dri/README.md

 ### Hi there 👋

-- 🌱 I’m currently a Software Engineering student at Boca Code
+- 🌱 I’m a Software Engineer in Miami
 - 🔭 Currently working on Resources.co an Open-source web app interacting with Data and APIs
 - 🕸 https://www.kevinchoi.com/ check out my portfolio!